- Enjoy a More Natural Smile with Composite Dental Fillings

 - Cracked teeth

 If you are experiencing discomfort in your teeth, you may be a good candidate for a filling.
 Teeth sensitivity is an effective indicator of decay or fracture.
-When you come in for an evaluation, Dr. Meachum or Dr. Han direct you to the appropriate dental treatment for your situation.
+When you come in for an evaluation, Dr. Meachum or Dr. Meyer direct you to the appropriate dental treatment for your situation.
 We often recommend fillings as the best solution for restoring teeth that have tooth decay, cracks, or chips.

 The best way to fight cavities and maintain healthy gums and teeth is to keep up on your daily habit of proper oral hygiene.
 Here are 5 ways to ward off tooth decay and prevent cavities: